Meridian Dashboard

 • Surveillance view: Lets you model a monitoring context for the dashboard.

-You can reduce visible information by selecting rows, columns, and cells to focus on, limiting the data to sift through.
+You can reduce visible information by selecting rows, columns, and cells to focus on.
 The rest of the dashboard updates dynamically.

 • Notifications: Displays outstanding and unacknowledged notifications that have been sent to recipients.